venkat299/CS6847-Cloud-Computing/README.md

 - `docker-compose.yml` – Docker Swarm stack file running three replicas of the server.
 - `output_dockerswarm/` – Sample response time logs from Docker Swarm (no autoscale).
 - `output_kubernetes/` – Sample response time logs from Kubernetes with an HPA.
-- `client.js` – Node.js client that sends strings to the `/reverse` endpoint and records response times.
+- `client.js` – Rate-based load client that targets the `/reverse` endpoint and sustains a fixed RPS for 60 seconds.
 - `Output.txt` – Aggregated averages for each test rate.
 - `Report.pdf` – Placeholder report for the assignment.